alja123/hyperstabilityES/README.md

 This repository contains a formalization of the following theorem in Lean4:

 **Theorem:**
-Fix eps > 0, and let C be sufficiently large compared to eps.
+Fix ɛ̝ > 0, and let C be sufficiently large compared to ɛ̝.
 Let P be a path with d ≥ C edges.
-For any graph G with e(G) ≥ eps * d * |G| having no copies of P, it is possible to delete (eps * e(G)) edges to get a graph H each of whose connected components has a cover of order ≤ Cd.
+For any graph G with e(G) ≥ ɛ̝ d |G| having no copies of P, it is possible to delete ɛ̝ e(G) edges to get a graph H each of whose connected components has a cover of order ≤ Cd.

 This theorem is found in the file Main_Theorem.lean.